jules-line-plus/jngwock.github.io/_posts/2020-10-26-api-server-record.md

-> Please note that this callback is not called once always.
+> Please note that this callback is not called just once.
-> By an internal maintenance issue, calling multiple times is available.<br>
+> Due to an internal maintenance issue,it can be called many times.<br>
-> But they have same `sid` value and different `recording_start_time` value.
+> But, they have the same `sid` value and different `recording_start_time` value.

 ### Method & URI
 * Method: POST
 * URI: ${on_call_rec_cb_url}

 ### Related HTTP headers